jacmos3/LittleTraveler/README.md

 We will mostly spend them to market the idea to travel incumbents who will then create valuable NFTs and airdrops them to Travel Loot owners.

 ## Conferences
-The Traveler loot will be presented on the 2nd of December 2021 at the Hicon, Innovation in Travel conference in Bologna, Italy.
+The Traveler loot has been presented on the 2nd of December 2021 at the [Hicon, Innovation in Travel conference] (https://www.hicon.it/eng/speaker/luca-degiglio/) in Bologna, Italy.

 # How it works